KumihoArts/BepInExProfiler/README.md

 ![All panels](screenshots/overview.png)

-*All four panels open at once -- Live, Throttle, and Stats*
+*All four panels open at once: Live, Throttle, and Stats*

 ![Live and Graph](screenshots/graph.png)